nagisahuman/academia/README.md

 # academia
 A digitized version of a lot of school notes.
 ## in process of adding
-- U. S. History I
-- Latin I
+- precalculus
-- Biology
+- ap world history

 ## would like to add
+- ap calculus ab/bc
+- social psychology
+- physics
+- holocaust
+- ap us gov
+- ap bio
-- music theory
+- ap chem